Painting & Drawing blog

 8. Clingfilm (plastic wrap) any colours you want to keep on your palette in between painting sessions

 Oil paint dries when the oil binder it contains starts to oxidize, so if you cover your paint to stop any more exposure to the air you can keep most of your paint workable until the next day.
 Once you’ve scraped off any mixed up colours that you don’t need any more, lay a piece of Clingfilm (plastic wrap) over your palette and gently press out any air bubbles.
+If you want to be more environmentally friendly you could use baking parchment, although this won’t seal around the paint quite so effectively.

 Paint that you’ve mixed together won’t last as long as paint that’s straight out of the tube because more air has already been introduced, and very small amounts of paint won’t last long before drying out even with film over them.
 But larger amounts of paint will stay useable for several days.